Practical Tips on How to Cope as a Family During the Covid-19 Outbreak

 Being cooped up at home for an indefinite period of time and keeping positive, when you and your spouse work from home and need to supervise the children all the time, daily life may become overwhelming for all family members.
 It seems like the whole world has effectively stopped spinning and the coronavirus outbreak poses lots of tricky questions: how to cope with concerns about your work and finances, stay in the know and look out for yourself and your loved ones, maintain healthy relationships with friends and relatives, home-school children whilst trying to work, maintain good physical and mental wellbeing, vary your family activities and a range of other issues.
 Remember that children often take their emotional indication about how to behave in particular circumstances from the important adults in their lives, so how you cope with this stress is very important.
 Many of us feel pretty uncertain about the future, but at the end of the day, this situation is temporary and these concerns will pass.

-It has been a busy month for Ruchi Parekh, a life and executive coach to private and corporate clients, who helps build an emotional resilience and positive mindset.
-As her recent sessions have shown, the families came away with clearer thinking, better plans and a deeper understanding of how to deal with the situation during this time of uncertainty.
-We asked Mrs Parekh to share the relevant information and uplifting guidance to help you look after your kids and teens.
+It has been a busy month for Ruchi Parekh, a life and executive coach, who helps private and corporate clients build an emotional resilience and positive mindset.
+As her recent coaching sessions have shown, the families came away with clearer thinking, better plans and a deeper understanding of how to deal with the situation during this time of uncertainty.
+We asked Mrs Parekh to share the relevant information and uplifting guidance to help you look after yourself and your kids.

 “In these exceptional times, most of my daily consultations are about dealing with parents working from home during the pandemic.
 I believe there are things one can do to mitigate the worst effects of lockdown and social distancing.
 The first simple advice is to let them be children and give them freedom to be themselves.
 It may sound odd, but let your children choose play over work.
 Rules that you followed previously may not work at present – exceptional times call for exceptional measures.
 We all have enough time during the day to do everything we like.
 No one is going anywhere, so the kids may as well enjoy it even if the adults are not.
 Infants and toddlers arguably require the most hands-on care and the most attention, but all age groups come with their own challenges for working parents.